The Town Hall (New York City): Educational programs

 Educational programs were also provided at Town Hall.
-In 1941, Town Hall Inc. hosted the Town Hall Leadership School, a short course that taught adults to become certified teachers, and the First National Town Hall Conference, a forum and discussion group composed of leaders from across the U.S. A Red Cross defense course opened at Town Hall in 1943.
+In 1941, Town Hall Inc. hosted the Town Hall Leadership School, a short course that taught adults to become certified teachers, and the First National Town Hall Conference, a forum and discussion group composed of leaders from across the US.
+A Red Cross defense course opened at Town Hall in 1943.
 Town Hall also began offering courses for adults in topics such as national politics, writing, philosophy, psychology, and world affairs in 1944.
 These courses attracted nearly 2,500 students in their first year.

 Memorials and commencements

 In 1929, the American Civil Liberties Union booked Town Hall for a memorial service for anarchists Sacco and Vanzetti after the memorial was rejected by venues in Boston.
 The actor John Drew was memorialized in 1932, as was Jane Addams in 1935.
 The short film St. Louis Blues premiered at Town Hall during a memorial for blues singer Bessie Smith on January 1, 1948.

 Town Hall has also hosted commencements from schools and colleges.
 In the venue's early years, those included local institutions such as the School for Printing Pressmen and the Mechanics Institute, De La Salle Institute, and Calhoun School.
 Commencements continued through the late 20th century, such as those for the City University of New York's Graduate Center in the 1990s.

 The Community Church of New York started using Town Hall as a house of worship in 1933, when the church's old building was demolished.
 The church relocated in 1948 to 35th Street.

 Peter Schickele, who gave his first concert at Town Hall in 1965, gave a 50th anniversary concert there in 2015.